CUTR-at-USF/pelias-client-library/README.md

 ### CUTR Release Process

+**Snapshots**

-We've set up a Maven repository to hold the artifacts from this project in a Github project - [cutr-mvn-repo](https://github.com/CUTR-at-USF/cutr-mvn-repo).
+We've set up a Maven repository to hold the snapshot artifacts from this project in a Github project - [cutr-mvn-repo](https://github.com/CUTR-at-USF/cutr-mvn-repo).

 At CUTR, we should run the following at the command-line to create a new artifact:
 ~~~